vgwidt/scrum/README.md

 ## To-do / Issues

 ### High Priority

 - Allow notes to be edited, removed, or moved from one ticket to another.
 To be done in the Edit ticket form, but may also add a notes only view.

 - Move delete function to ticket edit screen (currently only available on closed ticket view)

 - Add length limit to fields and more robust string checking for adding/editing tickets

-- Allow left right cursor movement on inputs

 - More intuitive key inputs

 - Serious refactoring, removal of inefficiencies and excess checks

-- Cursor location does not work when text is wrapped
+- Allow left right cursor movement on inputs

-- Enable cursor for edit form
+- Enable cursor (our own calculations are the only way: https://github.com/fdehau/tui-rs/pull/309)

 - Closing/Opening ticket puts it at the bottom of the respective list